Skip to content

 Building Your Emergency Travel Capacity

 Financial planners often recommend maintaining a separate emergency travel fund equivalent to roughly one to two months of typical living costs for individuals, and two to four months for families, distinct from the general emergency fund.
 The right figure varies depending on where you live and where your family is based.
-This calculator helps you build to whatever target makes sense for your situation.
+This calculator helps you build to whatever target applies for your situation.

 What People Often Overlook